NORC Blueprint Advisors

 The NORC Blueprint Project has been led by Fredda Vladeck, director of the United Hospital Fund's Aging in Place Initiative.
 Ms. Vladeck was the founding director of the nation's first comprehensive NORC supportive service program (SSP) and worked with others to translate and replicate this innovative model.
 In addition to her work on the NORC Blueprint project, Ms. Vladeck’s efforts at the Fund have focused on developing quantitative performance indicators for NORC programs and improving linkages between aging services and the health care system.
 While based in Washington, DC, from 1993 to 1998, she served as advisor on aging and health policy to the president of the International Brotherhood of Teamsters, as a consultant for health policy to the National Council of Senior Citizens, and as a White House delegate to the 1995 White House Conference on Aging.
 She is the author of the Fund's publication, A Good Place to Grow Old: New York's Model for NORC-SSPs.
 Ms. Vladeck received her B.A. in social work from the University of Michigan, and an M.S. in social work from Columbia University.
 She is a trustee of the Cabrini Center for Nursing and Rehabilitation, a director of the Union Health Center, a member of the National Academy of Social Insurance, and a fellow of the New York Academy of Medicine.

-Anya Nawrocky is the senior program manager of the NORC Blueprint Project.
-She has extensive experience in project management including project planning, operations, financial management, and evaluation.
-Anya has also served as the Fund’s grants manager.
+Anya Nawrocky completed her role as the Project Director of the NORC Blueprint Project in September 2015.
+With extensive experience in project management including project planning, operations, financial management, and evaluation, Anya earlier served as the Fund’s grants manager.
 Prior to joining the Fund in August 2003, Anya worked at the American International Health Alliance, a Washington-based organization working to advance and improve global health.
 Anya received a master of public administration degree in public and non-profit management and policy from New York University’s Robert F. Wagner Graduate School of Public Service.

 The project also contracted for the services of several nationally recognized individuals to provide their content expertise in specific program development and management areas.
 These experts provided both depth and breadth to the content developed for the NORC Blueprint.